10 Common Myths About Elopements: Surprising Truths About Elopement Meaning

 Myth #5: Elopements Are Cheap or “Low Effort”

 Elopements can be more affordable than traditional weddings—but they’re not “cheap,” and they’re certainly not low effort.
+This is one of the biggest myths about elopements.

 • Planning